Murray Benjamin Sachs

 Sachs came to Johns Hopkin in 1970 as an assistant professor in the Department of Biomedical Engineering and gradually moved up the ranks.
 He was appointed professor of neuroscience in 1981, as professor of otolaryngology-head and neck surgery in 1983, and as director of the Center for Hearing Sciences in 1986.
 From 1991 until 2007, he served as Massey Professor and director of the Department of Biomedical Engineering.
 From 1999 until 2007, he was the founding director of the Whitaker Biomedical Engineering Institute, a joint venture between the School of Medicine and the Whiting School of Engineering.

-Sachs’ primary research interest is the neural processing of speech.
-His work has included neurophysiological and modeling studies of neural encoding in the inner ear and processing of the neural code by populations of neurons in the central nervous system.
+Sachs’ primary research interest was the neural processing of speech.
+His work included neurophysiological and modeling studies of neural encoding in the inner ear and processing of the neural code by populations of neurons in the central nervous system.
 He did pioneering work on the mechanisms by which the cochlea transforms sound patterns into patterns of spike discharges in the auditory nerve.